 The Gower is one of Wales’s coastal gems, with dramatic coastlines, breathtaking scenery and fresh seafood.
 It’s also home to some of the best surfing spots in the UK.

-There are are many reasons to visit the Gower Wales.
-There are beautiful sandy beaches, coastal walks, piers, castles and more in this gorgeous part of Wales.
+There are many reasons to visit the Gower area.
+Here, you’ll beautiful sandy beaches, coastal walks, piers, castles and more in this gorgeous part of Wales.
 It’s a perfect seaside staycation spot in the UK.